 Danish Care Foods (DCF) provides innovative and nutritious products to governmental institutions, hospitals, and national and international organisations that enable these actors to fight undernutrition and progress towards ZeroHunger in Cambodia.

 DCF has, through a shared commitment and collaborative work, developed and conducted research on the acceptability and effectiveness in the prevention and treatment of undernutrition.
-DCF has a long and well-establish research collaboration with UNICEF Cambodia, Fisheries Administration - Department Post-Harvest and Quality Control, Cambodia, Institut de Recherche pour le Développement (IRD), France, and the University of Copenhagen, Denmark.
-One of the fundamental principles of DCF is to participate in the development of nutritional research, ensuring the products we are developing are highly acceptable and very effective in their purpose.
+DCF has a long and well-established research collaboration with UNICEF Cambodia, Fisheries Administration - Department Post-Harvest and Quality Control, Cambodia, Institut de Recherche pour le Développement (IRD), France, and the University of Copenhagen, Denmark.
+One of the fundamental principles of DCF is to participate in developing nutritional research while ensuring that the products are highly acceptable and effective in their purpose.
 In addition, DCF is actively engaged in obtaining a better understanding of Cambodia's dietary consumption and needs, promoting innovative nutritional solutions, and exploring new products to support the people of Cambodia and neighboring countries.

 The partners started the development of a local product back in 2013.
 Based on experience from Vietnam with developing a locally produced ready-to-use therapeutic food (RUTF), the partners carefully selected nutritious local ingredients such as mung bean, rice, soybeans, sugars, canola oil, and fish.
 These ingredients were chosen to develop a product adapted to local tastes and preferences.
 After hours of work, the first fish-based version was developed.
 In 2014, the first version of a locally produced, a fish-based paste was piloted in pre-school children, assessing the acceptability of the aforementioned paste compared to BP-100TM, and imported milk-based RUTF.
 The pilot study found that both products had low acceptability, and the local paste did not fulfill RUTF specifications for nutrition composition when tested.
 An intensive process started with developing pilot products to optimise the local product.
 For example, a solid cube resembling the Vietnamese 'mooncake' was created.
 Unfortunately, the solid cube faced challenges with the taste and smell being too fishy and the texture being too soft.
 The fish-based paste was then re-developed as a RUTF, named NumTrey, in which the quantities of ingredients were modified, and desiccated coconut was added to the paste.
 The aim was to develop a product corresponding to the nutritional composition specified for RUTF products but replacing milk products with a whole-fish powder.